Dad (TV series): Cast

-Initially, due to Julia Hills being in 2point4 Children, which was still running at the time of the first series of Dad being broadcast, the BBC didn't want her to be in it.
-However, after her audition, any fears and doubts were quickly quashed.

 Plot

-Alan Hook is a highly-strung and often unfortunate individual, constantly getting frustrated with the endeavours of his father Brian, and forever venting his anger at the world around him.
+Alan Hook is a highly-strung and often unfortunate individual, constantly getting frustrated with the endeavours of his father Brian, and forever projecting his anger at the world around him.
 His long-suffering wife Beryl tries her best to keep her husband calm, though this proves difficult due to Brian, who, without meaning to, is always getting on his son's nerves with his over engineered ideas, and old fashioned ways.

-Then there is Alan's own son Vincent, a typical moody teenager who Alan seems to be forever embarrassing.
+Alan's son Vincent is a moody teenager who is always embarrassed of Alan's actions.